brittlewis12/witness-budgets/witness-budgets-v3.md

 **Mechanistic rationale:**

 1. **Execution-prunable witnesses (CEGIS-style pruning).** When existentials live in Type (C0–C2), candidate witnesses can be run and falsified locally.
 This adds a cheap, ground-truth rejection test at many nodes of the search tree, reducing effective branching.
 In dependent type theory, `∃ x, P x` at constructive levels becomes a Σ-type whose inhabitant `(x, p)` can be partially validated by computation (normalization + running x) before finishing the logical part p.
 This supplies a local verifier for many search nodes; in proof-search terms it's a low-cost refutation oracle that reduces branching.

+   **Limitation:** This mechanism only applies when (a) the witness type is enumerable/executable (`∃ x : Nat, P x` can enumerate and test; `∃ x : Real, P x` or `∃ f : Nat → Nat, P f` generally cannot), and (b) the property is efficiently checkable.
+This may apply to a smaller fraction of mathematical proofs than initially expected.
+Additionally, current proof search in Lean doesn't actually execute candidate witnesses during search (unlike CEGIS-style program synthesis), so realizing this benefit would require modifying proof search infrastructure—a non-trivial engineering effort.
+The hypothesis is that this mechanism *could* improve automation if implemented, but it's not automatic from constructive structure alone.

 2. **Sequential structure as search constraints.** DC/ACω yield program shape (Σ/Π structure, recursion over ℕ).
 This constrains the synthesis space (fewer admissible terms) and narrows tactic choices.